r8/vagrant-lamp/berks-cookbooks/redisio/README.md

 ### Testing

-This cookbook is tested with rspec/chefspec and test-kitchen/serverspec.
-Run `bundle install` to install required gems.
+This cookbook is tested with Delivery's local mode run under Chef-DK and Test Kitchen

-* rake spec
-* rake integration
-* knife cookbook test redisio -o ../
+* delivery local all
 * kitchen test

 Tested on:

-* Centos 6.9
+* Centos 6
-* Centos 7.3
+* Centos 7
-* Debian 7.11
-* Debian 8.7
+* Debian 8
-* Fedora 25
+* Fedora 28
-* FreeBSD 10.3
-* Ubuntu 14.04
 * Ubuntu 16.04

 ## Usage